luispuerto/luispuerto-net/_pages/aboutme.md

 My main areas of interest are, as you could guess for my background, **forestry** and **engineering** although I'm also interested in **science** and **technology** in general.
 I'm a really curious person and I'm usually interested in everything.
 While I was in Finland, I have the opportunity to learn and explore about **remote sensing, LiDAR, biomass and research**, and my current ongoing projects are related to those areas, while I finish my master.
 Recently, I also discover my interesest about **statistics** (I always hate them) and more specific about the **[RStats](https://www.r-project.org)**, **[data science](https://en.wikipedia.org/wiki/Data_science)** and **[data visualization](https://en.wikipedia.org/wiki/Data_visualization)** fields (long life to [Tufte](https://www.edwardtufte.com/)).
 Perhaps, for the influence of the people I have around (thanks!) and my fair-good relation with computers.
 Also, perhaps, because for me is a way to squeeze data and see the "hidden truth".
 Finally, I interested in **[big data analysis](https://en.wikipedia.org/wiki/Big_data)**, **[nanocomputing](https://en.wikipedia.org/wiki/Nanocomputer)** and new ways to get data.

-{% include figure image_path="http://luisspuerto.net/wp-content/uploads/2017/05/img_1493-1024x768.jpg" alt="Me somewhere in the middle of Lapland" caption="Me somewhere in the middle of Lapland"  %}{: caption="Me somewhere in the middle of Lapland" style="width: 60%" .align-right}
+{% include figure image_path="/assets/images/pages/aboutme-melapland.jpg" alt="Me somewhere in the middle of Lapland" caption="Me somewhere in the middle of Lapland"  %}{: caption="Me somewhere in the middle of Lapland"  .align-right}

 Above all of that and in more personal setting, I really like the **outdoors** and I'm always ready to **explore** and **camp in the wilderness**.
 I'm interested in wide spectrum of **music**, **photography** and **[movies](http://www.imdb.com/user/ur19338098/ratings?sort=ratings_date%3Adesc&view=detail&start=1)** too.
 For a while, I was doing a little bit of **horseback riding** and **archery**.
 During my stay in Finland, I developed an acute interest in **baking bread and pizza**, mainly because for us was difficult to find Spanish style (hard crust) bread there and I learned using [Ken's book](http://kensartisan.com) (I was recently in his bakery [recently in his bakery](https://www.instagram.com/p/BS6vNqLgML3/) and I have to say it was a delicious experience).